rcarabelli/Mautic-Zender-Plugin/README.md

 - It can also be used for alerts, shopping cart recovery, store communications, and team updates.

 ## License
-Copyright (C) 2024 7 Cats Studio Corp
+Copyright (C) 2024 7 Cats Studio Corp - 7 Cats Studio SAC

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.